sagansystems/simple-docker-harness/README.md

-  circle:deps               Install CircleCI deps circle:tag                Tag and push to registry (CircleCI) circle:release            Tag and push official release to registry (CircleCI)
+  circle:deps               Install CircleCI deps circle:tag                Tag and push to registry (CircleCI) circle:release            Tag and push official release to registry (CircleCI) circle:cleanup-docker     Cleanup Docker images from CircleCI Docker cache.
+Calling it once in workflow (for example in the "build" job) should be enough.
 ```

 ## Setting up your development environment